davidlu51412/ShopifyProdEngChallenge/README.md

 Here is a demo of the application on youtube (just in case replit goes down or anything goes wrong) https://youtu.be/V8PM_zKOCs0

-# Replit
+# Replit Setup

-### Frontend
+### 1. Backend
-Here is the deployed frontend of the replit project: https://shopifyprodengchallenge-1.dl25.repl.co/
+Here is the deployed backend of the replit project: https://shopifyprodengchallenge.dl25.repl.co/ Make sure you click the backend link first since replit requires the site to "wake up".
+Once the website loads (it will show 'Cannot GET /') then click the frontend link
-* you should only need to utilize this website, however, i've included the backend so u can see the actual query data returned from read methods
-* Note that it if the replit has not been accessed recently it takes some time for the Replit hosting to "wake up" so that you are able to access it and it will show a loading screen before the application is redeployed

-### Backend
-Here is the deployed backend of the replit project: https://shopifyprodengchallenge.dl25.repl.co/ you can do queries such as:
+you can do queries such as:

 Lists All items: